 .
 Near Rome the road was lined with tombs; the ruins of many can still be seen today.

-When the road left the city, it traveled through wealthy suburbs on its way straight through the Appian Mountains and over the former Pontine Marshes.
-Once it reached Terracina, a coastal town 56 km south of Rome.
+When the road left the city, it traveled through wealthy suburbs on its way straight through the Appian Mountains and over the former Pontine Marshes to Terracina, a coastal town 56 km south of Rome.
 From there the Appian Way followed the western coast, eventually ending at Capua, making the original road about 210 km long.

 Ancient Roman Pavement

 This road achieved its goals by helping the Roman army move military supplies where they were needed in a quick manner, resulting in several victories for the army.

 Sometime around 295 BC, the road was extended to Benevenutum and then, within the next five years, to Venusia and Tarentum.
 Eventually, the Appian Way made it all the way to the port city of Brindisi on Italy's southeast coast, 560 km from Rome (about 350 miles).